DNNCommunity/dnn-elements/README.md

 Stay tuned - coming soon.

 ## Usage (Individual Components)
-Usage of each component is documented within the component folder right here on GitHub, along with some code samples too.
+Usage of each component is documented within the library `components` folder along with code samples.

 ## Usage (eslint-plugin)
 To help handle breaking changes and provide advise about usage, we have a custom eslint plugin as part of this very package.
 Some breaking changes have auto-fixes.
 Until we release a v1.0.0, it is advisable to upgrade one minor version at a time and if you use eslint/tslint, you can get some of the autofixes apply automatically for you.
 We currently only support the flat config format so you will need of of those setups: